rahulchalana/Neural-Network/README.md

 ~ Calculated all the evaluation matrics including Accuracy, Precision, Recall, F1-Score and Confusion Matrix.

-~ Implemented teh same for one more activation function: tanh function
+~ Implemented the same for more activation functions: tanh function and ReLu function.